A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 The Blue Lagoon Spa in March

-The Blue Lagoon Spa was an excellent remedy for the jet lag, especially after being awake for more than 24 hours.
+The Blue Lagoon Spa was an excellent remedy for jet lag, especially after being awake for more than 24 hours.
 We had bought our tickets online and received a “Good-to-Know tips before your visit” e-mail that was useful.
 I recommend booking a time first thing in the morning to avoid crowds.

 Yes, it might be freezing.
-But by the time we left (about noon) the lockers and showers were extremely crowded.
+But by the time we left (about noon), the lockers and showers were extremely crowded.
 The check-in line went by pretty fast, even if it wasn’t short.
-Also, the staff was very polite, while still enforcing their rules.
+Also, the staff was very polite while still enforcing their rules.

 I consider the Blue Lagoon to be a one-time experience in life.
 There are better and cheaper hot baths in Iceland (Myvatn Nature Baths were excellent, will talk more about them later), but I still think going to the Blue Lagoon Spa is a must even if it’s considered a tourist trap by some.